 On September 13, 1940, the Southern Baptist General Convention of California was organized at the Independent Orthodox Missionary Baptist church of Shafter (which later became First Southern Baptist Church) with 13 churches participating.
 In 1988, the Convention voted to change its name to California Southern Baptist Convention.

 In the intervening years, California Southern Baptists have grown considerably.
-With about 1,800 churches and missions, CSBC has become one of the largest evangelical Protestant denominations in the state.
-CSBC state offices are located in Fresno and serve all its member congregations throughout the state.
+With more than 2,000 congregations, CSBC has become one of the largest evangelical Protestant denominations in the state.
+CSBC state offices are located in Fresno and serve its member congregations throughout the state.

 In communities throughout the Golden State, CSBC member congregations minister to the spiritual and physical needs of its people.